Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Sender/Receiver Finite Mixture ERGMs

 \subsection{Estimation for SRFM-ERGMs}

 There are two additional considerations for estimating SRFM-ERGMs.
 The first is that of multiple start values.
-The EM algorithm, either classification or mixture type is susceptible to local maxima \cite{hipplocal2006,Dempster1977}.
+The EM algorithm, either classification or mixture type, is susceptible to local maxima \citep{hipplocal2006,Dempster1977}.
 To account for this, we initialize the estimation with multiple start values.
 Once every model has converged, the latent class solution with the greatest likelihood is selected.

-Additionally, there are the multiple issues with using the MPLE to obtain parameter estimates.
-To account for this, once the EM algorithm has converged the latent class labels are used to estimate an MLE ERGM.
+Additionally, there are the multiple issues with using the MPLE to obtain parameter estimates as previously described.
+To account for this, once the EM algorithm has converged the estimated latent class labels are then used as observed class labels to fit an ERGM model using MLE.
 The parameter estimates of that model are presented.

 The full estimation algorithm proceeds as follows: